noah-shin/gamenotes/src/site/notes/290-299 TTRPG/295 Current Games/10 Bubble Pop/10.04 Game Notes s2/Bubble Pop S2.md

-head to investigate offices - no signs to Watcher or to Baphomet achy notices celestial runes etched into the floor penny reads - magic of protection, hiding, locks, alarms, elerts - means a trap in a 5x10 outline in corner of room
+head to investigate offices - no signs to Watcher or to Baphomet achy notices celestial runes etched into the floor penny reads - magic of protection, hiding, locks, alarms, alerts - means a trap in a 5x10 outline in corner of room

 head to individual prep rooms
-very regimental, same stuff in each room minor personalisation, intials hidden on the walls or desk names written into front pages of notebooks and prayer books list of names! names match the initials
+very regimental, same stuff in each room minor personalisation, initials hidden on the walls or desk names written into front pages of notebooks and prayer books list of names! names match the initials